nobuteshima/docs/docs/commands-legacy/on-startup-database-method.md

 * 4D in local mode
 * 4D in remote mode (on the client side, after the connection has been accepted by 4D Server)
-* 4D application compiled and merged with 4D Volume Desktop
+* 4D application compiled and merged with 4D OEM Desktop

 **Note**: The On Startup database method is NOT invoked by 4D Server.